omluminaamericas/LuminaJiraPlugin/README.md

 - A button to update the total story points in an Epic via a webhook (visible only for Epic issue types).

 ## Installation
-To use this plugin, follow these steps:
+To use this plugin enter the [Install Page](https://omluminaamericas.github.io/LuminaJiraPlugin/install.html) or follow these steps:

 1. **Install Tampermonkey**:
    - If you don't have Tampermonkey installed, get it from: